couchbaselabs/couchbase-lite-android-ektorp/README.md

 CBLiteEktorp is something to make it easy to access a Couchbase Lite mobile database via Ektorp.

-# How to use CBLiteEktorp in your Android Studio project
+# How to use in your project

 This assumes that `~/MyProject` is an Android Studio project which contains a settings.gradle file